georust/rinex/rinex-cli/README.md

 Analysis and reports are generated in HTML, in the `rinex/rinex-cli/product` directory.
 Analysis is named after the primary RINEX file, so it is possible to generate several products and keep them.

+Some advanced computations and analysis are possible with this tool, refer to the dedicated sections.

 ## `teqc` operations